devictoribero/elrincondevictor/content/improve-your-community-or-blog-seo-and-ux-with-metrics.md

 - Add features that could interest this profile
 - Find shops nearby them
 - Optimize my time of development to mobile Chrome/Safari, the other can wait.
-- In case of running ads, I can optimize the money so much.
+- In the case of running ads, I can optimize the money so much.